 Purchasing an existing home is the option the majority of buyers go with, and it’s not hard to figure out why.
 On average, it costs less and is considerably more convenient.
 You have the ability to call an agent, look at houses they show you based on the guidelines you’ve provided, and make an offer.
 According to a National Association of Home Builders study, the average cost of building a house in 2019 was $296,652.
 But this only includes construction.
 When you add in land acquisition and vendor costs the total comes to $468,318.
 A report from the National Association of Realtors shows the average price of buying an existing home in June of 2020 was $295,300 up 3.5% from June of 2019.

 Normally, fewer decisions and lower costs amount to less stress on a person.
 It’s possible you could be moving into your home in weeks, whereas building will take months.
 You will have more location options buying as opposed to building.
-If you build, you're limited to wherever the vacant lots are located in your area.
+If you build, you're limited to wherever the vacant land and lots are located in your area.
 If this sounds like the way to go for you, take a look at our inventory of land with houses.

 The more glaring downside to buying an existing home is that you're going to have to make a few, if not many, compromises.
 You're probably not going to get exactly what you want.
 You may wish it had another bathroom, an open floor plan, newer fixtures, or any number of changes.
 Remodeling these features costs extra money.
 Since older homes naturally have more wear and tear, it’s inevitable they’re going to need maintenance.
 On average, an HVAC system lasts 15 years and costs around $5,000 to replace while a roof holds up for about 25 years and will be about $5,000 to replace.
 These examples only represent a few of the many issues that could arise and need to be updated.